Allen Hurns

-Allen Bernard Hurns (born November 12, 1991) is an American former professional football wide receiver.
-He played college football at the University of Miami and was signed by the Jacksonville Jaguars as an undrafted free agent in 2014.
+Allen Bernard Hurns (born November 12, 1991) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Miami Hurricanes and was signed by the Jacksonville Jaguars as an undrafted free agent in 2014.
 Hurns also played for the Dallas Cowboys and Miami Dolphins.

 Early life

 Hurns attended Miami Carol City Senior High School in Miami, Florida.
 He played high school football as a wide receiver and ran track.
 As a junior, Hurns had 23 receptions for 450 yards and seven touchdowns.
-As a senior, he collected six receptions for 110 yards before suffering a season-ending injury.
+As a senior, he recorded six receptions for 110 yards before suffering a season-ending injury.

 In track, Hurns ran a career-best time of 11.69 seconds in the 100 meters at the 2006 Broward County Championships, where he placed fourth.
 Hurns placed third in the 400 meters at the 2008 Hallandale Invitational, setting a personal-best time of 50.30 seconds.
 At the 2008 FHSAA 4A Region 4 Meet, he recorded a career-best time of 22.11 seconds in the 200 meters, placing seventh in the prelims.

 Regarded as a three-star recruit by Rivals.com, Hurns was ranked as one of top 100 wide receivers in the nation by Scout.com.

 College career

 Hurns accepted a football scholarship from the University of Miami.
 As a true freshman, he appeared in nine games focusing on special teams, while registering four tackles.

 As a sophomore, Hurns started seven out of 12 games, tallying 31 receptions (third on the team) for 415 yards (third on the team) and four touchdowns.

 As a junior, Hurns missed spring practice while recovering from surgery to fix a torn labrum.
 He started eight out of 11 games, making 28 receptions (fourth on the team) for 314 yards (sixth on the team) and four touchdowns.
 He did not play in the third game against Bethune-Cookman University due to a concussion.
 Hurns suffered a broken left thumb in the tenth game against the University of Virginia.

 As a senior, Hurns started 11 of 13 games and led the team with 62 receptions for a school single-season record 1,162 yards and six touchdowns.
 He earned the Jack Harding Award as the Hurricanes Most Valuable Player.

-During his collegiate career, Hurns started 26 of 45 games and had 121 receptions for 1,891 yards and 14 touchdowns for the Hurricanes.
+During his collegiate career, Hurns had 121 receptions for 1,891 yards and 14 touchdowns in 46 games and 26 starts.